aws-samples/sample-agents4energy-agent-template-alpha/README.md

 This project shows an example implimenation of hosting a [LangGraph agent](https://www.langchain.com/langgraph) in an AWS Lambda function to process digital operations related energy woakloads.

+Agents4Energy (A4E) is an easily configurable and deployable, set of open-source agentic workflows to help customers in Energy industry accelerate their workloads on AWS.
+A4E enables industry professionals to use generative AI assistants for a range of common energy industry use cases such as reservoir characterization, well workover assessment, field data analysis, supply chain optimization, and asset integrity management.

 ## Architecture Overview

 The following diagram illustrates the high-level architecture of the GenAI Agentic platform: